Forced labour: Prison labour

 American prisoner "chain gang" labourers, 2006.
 Notice the shackles on the feet of the prisoners.

 Convict or prison labour is another classic form of unfree labour.
 The forced labour of convicts has often been regarded with lack of sympathy, because of the social stigma attached to people regarded as common criminals.

 Three British colonies in Australia – New South Wales, Van Diemen's Land and Western Australia – are examples of the state use of convict labour.
 Australia received thousands of convict labourers in the eighteenth and nineteenth centuries who were given sentences for crimes ranging from those now considered to be minor misdemeanours to such serious offences as murder, rape and incest.
 A considerable number of Irish convicts were sentenced to transportation for treason while fighting against British rule in Ireland.

 More than 165,000 convicts were transported to Australian colonies from 1788 to 1868.
 Most British or Irish convicts who were sentenced to transportation, however, completed their sentences in British jails and were not transported at all.

 It is estimated that in the last 50 years more than 50 million people have been sent to Chinese laogai camps.

 Indentured and bonded labour

 A more common form in modern society is indenture, or bonded labour, under which workers sign contracts to work for a specific period of time, for which they are paid only with accommodation and sustenance, or these essentials in addition to limited benefits such as cancellation of a debt, or transportation to a desired country.

 Contemporary illegal forced labour

 While historically unfree labour was frequently sanctioned by law, in the present day most unfree labour now revolves around illegal control rather than legal ownership, as all countries have made slavery illegal.

-Permitted exceptions of unfree labour
+Permitted by the Forced Labour Convention of 1930

-As mentioned above, there are several exceptions of unfree or forced labour recognised by the International Labour Organization:
+Some forms of forced labour are not prohibited by the Forced Labour Convention of 1930.